 I used to think that stress was something I had to endure and had no control over.
 So learning that stress could be fuelling my IBS just made me feel even more helpless.
 But then I discovered that we don’t just have to put up with it.
 We can actually do something to reduce stress.

 This is not something that is easy to do.
-However if you think that stress is fuelling your IBS, it is worth investing the necessary time and energy to improve your relationship with stress.
+However if you think that stress is fuelling your IBS (stress and IBS often go together), it is worth investing the necessary time and energy to improve your relationship with stress.

 What is stress all about?